arpitparekh/dev-docs-collection/.swm/c-programming.8bz57dqq.sw.md

 **Directives**:

-- `#ifdef`, `#ifndef`: Check if a macro is defined or not.Purpose: Compile code conditionally based on certain conditions.&nbsp;
+- `#ifdef`, `#ifndef`: Check if a macro is defined or not and it compiles code conditionally based on certain conditions.&nbsp;

 ```c
 #ifdef DEBUG